Working out indoors amid the coronavirus means 300 square feet of social distance. How are Seattle-area gyms faring?

 With the 300-square-foot policy, Live Love Flow can only fit four customers across two rooms.
 So, they’ve moved almost all their classes online, which has allowed them to run online teacher-training programs.
 They have also found “a global audience looking for opportunities to learn and grow while they’re at home,” said founder Indira Avdić.

-“There has to be a standard in place, we as a studio understand that,” Avdić said.
-“But what is the difference between 6-feet and 300-square-feet per person?
+“There has to be a standard in place; we as a studio understand that,” Avdić said.
+“But what is the difference between 6 feet and 300 square feet per person?
 Is this going to significantly reduce transmission rates?
-It’s hard to know the truth today, we’ll do our best to adapt and serve our community as long as possible.”
+It’s hard to know the truth today.
+We’ll do our best to adapt and serve our community as long as possible.”

 But with gyms and fitness studios having to constantly rewrite business and operations strategies to abide by evolving guidance, and no end to social distancing in sight, will the industry survive the coronavirus pandemic?

 “You’re going to see a large portion of the local business sector just take a dive, and it’s gonna be tough,” said Carrico.
-“People are gonna have to redo their resumes and go work for Amazon.”
+“People are gonna have to redo their résumés and go work for Amazon.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.